Was Trump Right About Illegal Immigrants Voting? Evidence In Just Facts Study Suggests Up To Millions Voted In 2016 Election For Trump/Hillary

 In 2008, Harvard University’s Cooperative Congressional Election Study gathered data from a YouGov poll that provided evidence about people’s political views.
 Among the data was the fact that 15 percent of the 32,800 adults polled claimed to be non-citizens.
 However, Just Facts notes that “uncertainties in the data” could either overstate or understate the number of illegal immigrants voting.

 For example, it’s possible to overstate the voter fraud since “survey respondents [may] make random errors on the citizenship question.”
 On the other hand, “non-citizens commonly use false identifications and Social Security numbers” when registering to vote.
-In addition, Just Facts claims illegal immigrants don’t want to expose their true immigration status so they’re more likely to misrepresent themselves during surveys, or just avoid such surveys altogether in order to avoid prosecution for voter fraud.
+In addition, Just Facts claims illegal immigrants don’t want to expose their true immigration status, so they’re more likely to misrepresent themselves during surveys, or just avoid such surveys altogether, in order to avoid prosecution for voter fraud.

 Overall, the Just Facts study estimates that 7.9 million non-citizens were illegally registered to vote that year and between “594,000 to 5.7 million non-citizens voted illegally in the 2008 election.”
-Just Facts also estimates that during the 2012 election between 1.2 million to 3.6 million illegal immigrants voted.
+Just Facts also estimates that during the 2012 election, between 1.2 million to 3.6 million illegal immigrants voted.

-As a comparison, representatives for VoteStand claimed that up to three million illegal immigrants voted in the 2016 election although the organization is still compiling its data.
+As a comparison, representatives for VoteStand claimed that up to 3 million illegal immigrants voted in the 2016 election, although the organization is still compiling its data.
 A 2013 Hispanic Poll conducted by a polling firm found that 13 percent of illegal aliens said they were registered to vote.
 A Washington Times report from May noted that non-citizens in Virginia “cast more than 7,000 ballots” and spot checks “found hundreds of illegal immigrants registered to vote” because they “disqualified themselves from juries because of noncitizenship [yet] were found to be on voter rolls.”

 To put the situation into perspective, Barack Obama won the popular vote in the 2008 election against John McCain by about 9.5 million votes.
 However, Trump lost the popular vote count by 2,868,519 votes, putting that number square in the center of the range provided by Just Facts.